 [1] A solicitation is a targeted communication initiated by the lawyer that is directed to a specific person and that offers to provide, or can reasonably be understood as offering to provide, legal services.
 In contrast, a lawyer's communication typically does not constitute a solicitation if it is directed to the general public, such as through a billboard, an Internet banner advertisement, a website or a television commercial, or if it is in response to a request for information or is automatically generated in response to Internet searches.

-[1]-[2] There is a potential for abuse inherent in when a solicitation involves direct in-person, or other real-time communication live telephone or real-time electronic contact by a lawyer with a prospective elient someone known to need legal services.
-These forms of contact between a lawyer and a prospective client subject the layperson a person to the private importuning of the trained advocate in a direct interpersonal encounter.
-The prospective client person, who may already feel overwhelmed by the circumstances giving rise to the need for legal services, may find it difficult fully to evaluate all available alternatives with reasoned judgment and appropriate self-interest in the face of the lawyer's presence and insistence upon being retained immediately.
+[2] There is a potential for abuse when a solicitation involves direct in-person, live telephone or real-time electronic contact by a lawyer with someone known to need legal services.
+These forms of contact subject a person to the private importuning of the trained advocate in a direct interpersonal encounter.
+The person, who may already feel overwhelmed by the circumstances giving rise to the need for legal services, may find it difficult fully to evaluate all available alternatives with reasoned judgment and appropriate self-interest in the face of the lawyer's presence and insistence upon being retained immediately.
 The situation is fraught with the possibility of undue influence, intimidation, and over-reaching.